2019 SEAL Team Six operation in North Korea: Course of operation

-Part of the SEAL team reached shore, however the operation failed when the rest of the team — still in the mini-subs, off shore — encountered a small North Korean boat that started moving towards them.
+Part of the SEAL team reached shore, however the operation failed when the rest of the team still in their mini-subs encountered a small North Korean boat that started moving towards them.
 The unknown boat's lights swept over the water, and a man from the boat "splashed into the sea."

 The SEAL team opened fire on the North Korean boat, blowing the operation's cover.
 The SEAL team swam from shore to the North Korean boat and boarded to ensure there were no survivors.
 The team found no uniforms, weapons, or other evidence the people on the boat were affiliated with the North Korean military; they appeared to be civilians diving for shellfish.
 Wishing to hide evidence of the operation from the North Korean government, the SEAL team threw the bodies into the sea after puncturing their lungs to ensure they sank.

 The operation was aborted after concerns that the gunshot sounds may have alerted other civilians or security forces in the nearby area.
 This resulted in the listening device not being planted and an immediate return back to a US base in South Korea.

 Reactions

 Matthew Waxman, a law professor and former national security official in the George W. Bush administration, stated that the Trump administration may have broken the law by failing to notify Congress of the failed mission.

-In 2021, the Biden administration's Secretary of Defense, Lloyd Austin, ordered an investigation into the mission, conducted by the Inspector General of the United States Army, either Leslie C. Smith or Donna W. Martin.
+In 2021, the Biden administration's secretary of defense, Lloyd Austin, ordered an investigation into the mission, conducted by the Inspector General of the United States Army, either Leslie C. Smith or Donna W. Martin.
 Key members of Congress, possibly the Gang of Eight, were briefed on the investigation results.

 Trump denied knowledge of the mission at an Oval Office meeting in 2025.